YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 **Observation:** This confusion matrix shows that SVM predicts 664 true positive(disaster)and 1163 true negative(non-disaster) samples.
 Compared to Logistic Regression model, SVM predict more non-disaster samples than disaster samples.

-## Decision Tree
+## 3. Decision Tree

 A decision tree can be used for either regression or classification.
 Decision Tree uses 'entropy' or 'gini' to calculate impurity of split and obtains information gain, and then decides which node splits in a way of having as much as possible higher information gain.
-Advantages of classification with Decision Trees are inexpensive to construct, extremely fast at classifying unknown records, easy to interpret for small-sized trees, accuracy comparable to other classification techniques for many simple data sets, and excludes unimportant features.
-Thus, we try to train data on decision trees as well.
-Table 5 shows performance on Decision Tree without modifying parameters.
+The advantages of classification with decision trees are inexpensive to construct, extremely fast at classifying unknown records, easy to interpret for small-sized trees, have accuracy comparable to other classification techniques for many simple data sets, and excludes unimportant features.
+Thus, we have decided to train data on decision trees as well.

+Performance on the Decision Tree without modifying parameters can be viewed below.

 |SVM     |CountVectorizer|Tf-Idf|Word2Vec|Word2Vec+PCA|